homrajkarki555-collab/Project--Hospitality-Revenue-Operational-Analysis-Dashboard-Power-BI-DAX/README.md

 - Realisation WoW change %	"To get the Realisation change percentage week over week.
 - DSRN WoW change %- To get the DSRN(Daily Sellable Room Nights) change percentage week over week.

+## Strategic Business Insights
+- Identifying Pricing Flaws: By looking at a flat ADR line while Occupancy fluctuates, you can prove a hotel is using "Flat Pricing" instead of "Dynamic Pricing," which means they are likely leaving money on the table during peak seasons.
+- Correlation between Ratings and Revenue: There is a direct correlation in your table between Average Rating and Occupancy.
+Properties like Atliq City Delhi and Atliq Grands Bangalore have ratings near 3.0 and the lowest occupancy rates (~44–53%).

+## Decision
+- Implementing a Dynamic Pricing Strategy- Moved from "Flat Pricing" to Dynamic Pricing.
+Increase rates by 15–20% during high-demand periods (Weekends/Holidays) and offered "Log-in only" promotional discounts during low-occupancy weekdays to steal market share from competitors.
+This directly increases RevPAR.
+By optimizing the price for every room sold, you stop leaving money on the table during peak weeks.
+- Service Recovery for Low-Rating Properties- Redirect capital expenditure to renovate or improve service standards at these specific properties.
+- Optimizing the "Realization" Gap- Realization % is at 70.14%, meaning nearly 30% of your potential revenue is lost to cancellations and no-shows.
+To tackle that, we need to Implement a Non-Refundable Rate at a slightly lower price point (e.g., 5% off) to lock in revenue and reduce the 24.84% Cancellation Rate.
+This ensures that a "booking" actually turns into "cash in hand".

+## Business Impact
+By moving the average occupancy from 57% to 62% and optimizing ADR through dynamic pricing, you can expect a total revenue growth of approximately 14% to 16%.
+Taking the conservative estimate of +14%, our revenue would grow from 1.69bn to ~1.93bn.